-19We abstract from linkages between hours, as would occur with ramping or startup costs.
+&lt;sup>18Our base model abstracts from linkages between hours, as would occur with ramping or startup costs.

-20System operators commonly schedule operating reserves one day ahead.
+&lt;sup>19System operators commonly schedule operating reserves one day ahead.
 For example, the system operator for the Electric Reliability Council of Texas (ERCOT) obtains operating reserves for each hour in one-day-ahead procurement auctions.